FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

   - Type: Measurement
   - Multiple: True
   - Description: different measurements that are made within the scope of one experiment.
-- analysis
+- species_data
-  - Type: Analysis
+  - Type: SpeciesData
-  - Description: all the calculations that are done within the scope of one experiment.
+  - Description: all provided and calculated data about a specific species.

 ### PlantSetup